 FOB, or free on board, is the price touted by many transparent roasters and all importers and markets.
-The FOB price includes every cost from farm to the destination port in the buyer's country (origin and international distribution networks, associations/coops fees (20-30% avg), taxes, fees, and more) leaving little for the producer.
-We believe the FOB price is deceptive and because of that we negotiate prices directly with the producer and make sure after all is said and done the producer was paid exactly what we agreed upon and not a penny less.
+The FOB price includes every cost from farm to the port at origin (origin distribution networks, coffee mill processing costs, associations/coops fees (20-30% avg), and various misc fees) leaving little for the producer.
+We believe the FOB price is deceptive and because of that we negotiate prices with the association/cooperative and with the producer ensuring after all is said and done the producer was paid exactly what we agreed upon and not a penny less.

 - Through direct trade relationships, not just prices.

 Coffee producers are usually members of coffee grower associations or coops, stable organizations that work to guarantee payouts harvest after harvest.
 Khomanta strives to be in a very similar position as these organizations: We aim to secure this very same stability for and with farmers, and only if this support reduces or doesn’t add risk to their livelihood.

 - By establishing the Khomanta profit sharing program.

 This program pays bonuses directly to producers and to a community fund based on profits we earn selling the specific coffee labels their coffee becomes.
 Bonuses are paid out at the end of the year with quarterly statements sent to producers.
 At the end of the year our producers from the same communities can decide how the funds will be used to improve their local communities.

 Compared to Khomanta, the standard way coffee growers make money is only once per year when they sell their harvest.
 Alternatively, Khomanta’s bonuses offer producers and their families a well-deserved bit of relief throughout the year.

 - By helping producers improve their farms’ intrinsic values.